khanmtariq45/todo/README.md

             ) THEN 1 ELSE 0 END,
             CASE WHEN EXISTS (
                 SELECT 1
-                FROM QMSdtlsFile_Log child WITH (NOLOCK)
+                FROM qms.QMSdtlsFile_Log child WITH (NOLOCK)
                 WHERE child.ParentID = fh.ID
                     AND child.active_status = 1
                     AND child.nodeType = 0
             ) THEN 1 ELSE 0 END
         FROM #FileHierarchy fh;

-        -- Optimized final output with simplified logic SELECT
+        -- Optimized final output
+        SELECT
             CAST(va.ID AS VARCHAR(50)) AS id,
             va.logFileId AS name,